 Funds for launching the Athens Jewish Film Festival in 2009 came from grants awarded by the Athens-Clarke County Mayor’s Community Improvement Fund, from the Georgia Humanities Council through appropriations from the Georgia General Assembly and the National Endowment for the Humanities, and from the generous support of our sponsors, donors, and members.

 Our Main Event is an annual festival that includes a variety of feature films, shorts, and documentaries.
-Festival programming includes discussions with visiting filmmakers and academics, as well as a short film competition for emerging filmmakers.
+Festival programs include discussions with visiting filmmakers and academics, as well as a short film competition for emerging filmmakers.

-Our 2019 festival will begin on March 23 with a celebratory gala and will conclude on March 27 with a closing night party.
-From the 24th through the 27th, a roster of notable films of Jewish interest will be screened at Ciné to nourish our minds, along with our well known noshes to nourish the body.
+Our 2020 festival will open on March 21 at the Georgia Museum of Art with a celebratory Gala Dinner, followed by our Opening Night Film.The Festival will conclude on March 25 with our Closing Night Film, and screenings and awards presentation for our Short Film Competition.
+From the 22nd through the 24th, a roster of notable films of Jewish interest will be screened at Ciné to nourish our minds, along with our well known noshes to nourish the body.

 Year-Round Screenings & Special Events